Skip to main content

 OperatorBehaviour

-isExact match (case-insensitive, ignores spaces)
+isExact match (case-insensitive, ignores spaces).

-containsThe transaction description includes the value anywhere
+containsThe transaction description includes the value anywhere.

-starts_withThe transaction description begins with the value
+starts_withThe transaction description begins with the value.

-is_emptyThe field has no value
+is_emptyThe field has no value.

 info

-Numeric operators — used with amount fields:
+Numeric operators — for amount fields:

 OperatorBehaviour

-=Amount equals the value
+=Amount equals the value.

->Amount is greater than the value
+>Amount is greater than the value.

->=Amount is greater than or equal to the value
+>=Amount is greater than or equal to the value.

-<Amount is less than the value
+<Amount is less than the value.

-<=Amount is less than or equal to the value
+<=Amount is less than or equal to the value.

-Credit Rules — Matching Incoming Payments
+Money-In Rules (Credit) — Matching Incoming Payments

-Available Search Fields
+Available Fields

 Invoice fields: